latex3/tagging-project/tagging-status/testfiles-unknown/mitthesis/README.txt

-Run lualatex on MIT-thesis.tex (the other .tex files are input)
+Run lualatex on mitthesis-01.tex (the other .tex files have been renamed to .ltx)